Australian Visa Information

 Decimal currency is used in Australia - dollars and cents.
 Current exchange rates can be obtained from your bank and on-line at www.xe.com

-Banks in Australia are open Monday to Thursday 0930 to 1600, and 0930 to 1700 on Fridays.
+Most banks in Australia are open Monday to Friday 9am to 5pm.
 Some banks are open on Saturday.
 Exchange facilities are available at airports and most major hotels.
 Automatic Teller Machines (ATMs) are available at a wide variety of outlets.
 All major credit cards are widely accepted in Australia.

 Travel and Health Insurance